Rhode Island’s Most Famous Teenage Heroine: Ida Lewis

 My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and lighthouses you can stay overnight.
+These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and even lighthouses you can stay overnight.
 You’ll also find plenty of stories of shipwrecks and rescues, and about keepers like Ida Lewis mentioned above.
 Lighthouses and their nearby attractions are divided into regions for all you weekly and weekend explorers.
 You’ll also find plenty of stories of hauntings around lighthouses.

-You’ll find this story about Ida Lewis and many others in my book New England Lighthouses: Famous Shipwrecks, Rescues, and Other Tales.
-Lots of detailed stories of famous incidents and folklore that occurred near the beacons of the New England coast, including the story published here about Ida Lewis and her famous rescues.
+You’ll find this story about Ida Lewis and many others in my book New England Lighthouses: Famous Shipwrecks, Rescues and Other Tales.
 The book also contains, along with my photographs, vintage images provided by the Coast Guard and various organizations, and paintings by six famous artists of the Coast Guard.